 Know the weather and snow conditions each day.

-Avoid fatigue.
 Take breaks periodically and stay hydrated.
 It is commonly thought that injuries occur more often after lunch and when skiers and snowboarders are fatigued.

-Wear a helmet.
 According to a tip sheet from the American Orthopaedic Society for Sports Medicine, only 48% of American skiers and snowboarders regularly wear helmets.

 Kim S, Endres NK, Johnson RJ, Ettlinger CF, Shealy JE.
 Snowboarding Injuries: Trends Over Time and Comparisons With Alpine Skiing Injuries.
 Am J Sports Med.
 2012; 40(4):770-776.